JoshTeperman/zendesk-app/Readme.md

 The client will display error messages depending on the error response status generated by the server.

-I broke error handling up into the two areas HTTP requests are made and resolved within the code: within the APIHelper.js file, where fetch requests are made to the backend server, and within the server.js file, where axios get requests are made to the Zendesk API.
-In both cases, errors are caught in .catch blocks, and the appropriate error status is sent back to the front-end.
-This causes the state.status to be updated which loads the ErrorScreen Component, dynamically showing the appropriate error page.
+I broke error handling up into the two areas HTTP requests are made and resolved within the code: within the `APIHelper.js` file, where `fetch` requests are made to the backend server, and within the `server.js` file, where `axios.get` requests are made to the Zendesk API.
+In both cases, errors are caught in `.catch` blocks, and the appropriate error status is sent back to the front-end.
+This causes the `state.status` to be updated which loads the ErrorScreen Component, dynamically showing the appropriate error page.

-I have written a single Error page that flexibly fills out an error description, the error status, and instructions on how to contact support for ongoing issues (as well as a helpful error Doge).
+I have written a single Error page that flexibly fills out an error description, the error status, and instructions on how to contact support for ongoing issues (as well as a helpful error Doge 🐶).

-The most important errors that I wrote messages were:
+The most important errors that I wrote messages for were:
 - 401 & 403, which refer to Authentication errors
 - 404, 'Page not found'
 - 429, which refers to exceeding permitted API requests
-- 500 errors, which refer to the server being unavailable (due to scheduled maintenance etc
+- 500 errors, which refer to the server being unavailable (due to scheduled maintenance etc)
-- No response errors, which were identifiable by a 'getaddrinfo ENOTFOUND' response from the Zendesk API, but also return an 'undefined' response which I used to identify and catch them.
+- No response errors, which were identifiable by a `getaddrinfo ENOTFOUND` response from the Zendesk API, but also return an 'undefined' response which I used to identify and catch them.
 I have return these as 500 errors for readability.
 This also covers instances of the internet being unavailable.

 ### Assumptions:
 I did not include an error handler for status 402, which is reserved for 'payment required', as this application doesn't require payment, nor does the trial Zendesk Account.
 This would have to be included if these facts changed though.

 ### Extending Error Handling
-If I had more time I would create a lot more detailed error descriptions and advice, and log error stack traces in the server for easier debugging.
+If I had more time I would create a lot more detailed error descriptions and advice for to be included in the error page.
+I would also create an erro log with stack traces in the server for easier debugging.

 ## Data Privacy
-In a production project I would secure credentials in a .env file using the dotenv module, and add .env to the git-ignore file so they wouldn't be pushed to the GitHub repo.
-However in this case I decided to push the .env file up to GitHub given there is no serious security risk, and using the application will be easier.
+In a production project I would secure credentials in a `.env` file using the dotenv module, and add `.env` to the `git-ignore` file so they wouldn't be pushed to the GitHub repo.
+However in this case I decided to push the `.env` file up to GitHub given there is no serious security risk, and using the application will be easier.

 # Testing